ShareGate vs. Quest: What IT pros need to know

-Feature information on this page is based on publicly available ShareGate and Quest documentation as of June 2026.
-Features and pricing may change.
+Feature information on this page is based on publicly available ShareGate and Quest documentation as of July 2026.
 Verify with each vendor before making a purchasing decision.

 - Your project is a cloud-to-cloud M365 migration